input-output-hk/haskell.nix/docs/user-guide/cross-compilation.md

 GHC, before building all the Haskell dependencies of [Bench][].
 If all of these dependencies compiled successfully, I would be very surprised!

+!!! hint
+    The above example won't build, but you can try and see, if you like.
+    It will fail on [clock-0.7.2](http://hackage.haskell.org/package/clock-0.7.2),
+    which needs a patch to build.

 To fix the build problems, you must add extra configuration to the package set.
 Your project will have a [`mkStackPkgSet`](../reference/library.md#mkstackpkgset) or [`mkCabalProjectPkgSet`](../reference/library.md#mkcabalprojectpkgset).
-It is there where you must add [module options](../reference/modules.md) for setting compiler flags and so on.
+It is there where you must add [module options](../reference/modules.md) for setting compiler flags, adding patches, and so on.

 ### Static executables with Musl libc